Frequently Asked Questions

 Expect Swelling of the Breast Right After the Procedure: Saline may be injected under the skin to protect it from freezing.
 Depending on the amount of saline injected, you may have considerable swelling that temporarily increases the size of your breast.
 Your body will absorb the saline and your breast will return to near-normal size after a few of days.

-Expect Bruising of the Breast After the Procedure: Bruising of the breast is normal after cryoablation and usually develops in the first few days after the procedure.
-Bruising gradually disappears over a week.
+Expect Bruising of the Breast After the Procedure: Bruising of the breast is normal after cryoablation and usually develops in the first few days after the procedure, usually peaking in 3-5 days.
+Bruising gradually disappears over 10 days.
 The bruising may sometimes spread to the flank or upper abdomen.

 Expect Some Skin Redness: Redness of the skin is normal.
 It is similar to a mild sunburn that heals after a few days.
 Effort will be made to protect the skin from a cold/freeze injury.
 However, in some instances, a mild frost-bite injury will cause blistering, loss of skin pigmentation at the frost-bite site, and/or skin ulceration.
 When blistering or ulceration occurs, the wound typically heals closed with topical wound care (antibiotic ointment and bandages).
 Eventually, the skin color will gradually return to normal or near-normal color.
 Infection after cryoablation is rare, but possible, and will need to be treated appropriately.

 3. IS THERE A RISK OF RECURRENCE IN THE BREAST AFTER CRYOABLATION?